With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreCenter For Discovery Glenview is a mental health facility in Glenview, IL, located at 3737 Lawson Road, in the 60026 zip code.
 Center For Discovery Glenview provides residential treatment.
-Center For Discovery Glenview provides dialectical behavior therapy, cognitive behavioral therapy and group therapy to children / adolescents.
+Center For Discovery Glenview provides psychotropic medication, group therapy and individual psychotherapy to children / adolescents.
 Center For Discovery Glenview also supports patients with eating disorders.
-Some other services available at Center For Discovery Glenview include diet and exercise counseling, housing services and case management.
+Some other services available at Center For Discovery Glenview include family psychoeducation, diet and exercise counseling and case management.

 Learn MoreTurning Point Behavioral Health Center is a mental health clinic in Skokie, IL, located at 8324 Skokie Boulevard, 60077 zip code area.
 Turning Point Behavioral Health Center provides outpatient treatment.
-Turning Point Behavioral Health Center offers couples/family therapy, group therapy and behavior modification to young adults, children / adolescents and adults.
-Turning Point Behavioral Health Center also supports people with serious mental illness and LGBT.
-Additional services offered at Turning Point Behavioral Health Center include psychosocial rehabilitation services, supported housing and court-ordered outpatient treatment.
+Turning Point Behavioral Health Center offers psychotropic medication, group therapy and behavior modification to adults, children / adolescents and young adults.
+Turning Point Behavioral Health Center also supports LGBT and people with serious mental illness.
+Additional services offered at Turning Point Behavioral Health Center include mentoring/peer support/consumer-run services, family psychoeducation and case management.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.